 The National Gallery is home to some of Australia’s most important and valuable works of art.
 To help keep you, others and the collection safe, there are a few things you can do:

-- Keep food and drink (other than water) out of the Gallery
+- No food and drink in the galleries.

 - Follow the conditions for taking photos in the Gallery.